momotech/MLN/MLN-iOS/Example/Pods/SDWebImage/README.md

 imageView.sd_setImage(with: URL(string: "http://www.domain.com/path/to/image.jpg"), placeholderImage: UIImage(named: "placeholder.png"))
 ```

-- For details about how to use the library and clear examples, see [The detailed How to use](Docs/HowToUse.md)
+- For details about how to use the library and clear examples, see [The detailed How to use](https://github.com/SDWebImage/SDWebImage/blob/master/Docs/HowToUse.md)

 ## Animated Images (GIF) support

-- Starting with the 4.0 version, we rely on [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) to take care of our animated images.
-- If you use cocoapods, add `pod 'SDWebImage/GIF'` to your podfile.
-- To use it, simply make sure you use `FLAnimatedImageView` instead of `UIImageView`.
-- **Note**: there is a backwards compatible feature, so if you are still trying to load a GIF into a `UIImageView`, it will only show the 1st frame as a static image by default.
-However, you can enable the full GIF support by using the built-in GIF coder.
-See [GIF coder](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#gif-coder)
-- **Important**: FLAnimatedImage only works on the iOS platform.
-For macOS, use `NSImageView` with `animates` set to `YES` to show the entire animated images and `NO` to only show the 1st frame.
-For all the other platforms (tvOS, watchOS) we will fallback to the backwards compatibility feature described above
+In 5.0, we introduced a brand new mechanism for supporting animated images.
+This includes animated image loading, rendering, decoding, and also supports customizations (for advanced users).
+This animated image solution is available for `iOS`/`tvOS`/`macOS`.
+The `SDAnimatedImage` is subclass of `UIImage/NSImage`, and `SDAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.
+See [Animated Image](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) for more detailed information.

+#### FLAnimatedImage integration has its own dedicated repo
+In order to clean up things and make our core project do less things, we decided that the `FLAnimatedImage` integration does not belong here.
+From 5.0, this will still be available, but under a dedicated repo [SDWebImageFLPlugin](https://github.com/SDWebImage/SDWebImageFLPlugin).

 ## Installation

-There are three ways to use SDWebImage in your project:
+There are four ways to use SDWebImage in your project:
 - using CocoaPods
 - using Carthage
-- by cloning the project into your repository
+- using Swift Package Manager
+- manual install (build frameworks or embed Xcode Project)

 ### Installation with CocoaPods